 Yes.
-All students, faculty and staff who are physically present on campus will be required to receive an influenza vaccine.
-Details about the vaccination requirement and the process for obtaining the vaccine will be shared directly with the university community.
+All students, faculty and staff who are physically present on campus are required to receive an influenza vaccine by November 20.
+See flu vaccine information for students and faculty and staff.
 Flu vaccines will be provided free of charge.

 Is the university taking any additional steps to clean and disinfect spaces and surfaces?

 Yes.
 The university has implemented a campus wide Integrated Disinfectant Plan based on recommendations from the Centers for Disease Control, the American College Health Association, and infectious disease experts at the School of Medicine.
 With new protocols in place, our cleaning and sanitation activities have increased in frequency and scope for most areas.
 Disinfectants recommended by the U.S. Environmental Protection Agency are being used for cleaning and sanitization, and signage is prominently displayed in campus spaces to clearly state the cleaning protocols for individual areas.